emacs-mirror/emacs/mps/manual/source/topic/weak.rst

     <finalization>`.
 At the point that a block is finalized, weak
     references will still validly refer to the block.
-The fact that a block is registered for finalization prevents weak references to that block from being deleted.
+The fact that a block is registered for finalization prevents weak references to that block from being splatted.
+See :ref:`topic-finalization`.